Skip to content

 ### Sample types

-**Clean samples** (~60%): Gold patch answer, empty labels, from instances NOT selected for injection.
+**Clean samples** (~60%): Gold patch answer, empty labels, from format entries NOT selected for injection.

 **Hallucinated samples** (~40%): LLM-modified answer with character-level span annotations.